As part of our Distinguished Fellow Program, Prof. Sandra Wachter of the Oxford Internet Institute presented her work on Discrimination and AI.

 This is important because decisions based on algorithmic groups can be harmful.
 If a loan applicant scrolls through the page quickly or uses only lower caps when filling out the form, their application is more likely to be rejected.
 If a job applicant uses browsers such as Microsoft Explorer or Safari instead of Chrome or Firefox, they are less likely to be successful.
 Non-discrimination law aims to protect against similar types of harms, such as equal access to employment, goods, and services, but has never protected “fast scrollers” or “Safari users”.
 Granting these algorithmic groups protection will be challenging because historically the European Court of Justice has remained reluctant to extend the law to cover new groups.
 In her talk, Sandra Wachter argues that algorithmic groups should be protected by non-discrimination law and shows how this could be achieved.

-Her talk is hosted by the Weizenbaum Institute and the European New School of Digital Studies at the Europa-Universität Viadrina.
-The talk will be available via live stream (registration required).
+Her talk was hosted by the Weizenbaum Institute and the European New School of Digital Studies at the Europa-Universität Viadrina.

 Sandra Wachter is Professor of Technology and Regulation at the Oxford Internet Institute at the University of Oxford where she researches the legal and ethical implications of AI, Big Data, and robotics as well as Internet and platform regulation.
 Her current research focuses on profiling, inferential analytics, explainable AI, algorithmic bias, diversity, and fairness, as well as governmental surveillance, predictive policing, human rights online, and health tech and medical law.